battafat/tic_tac_toe/README.md

 # Introduction:
-# The new_tic_tac_toe.py program is a tic-tac-toe game for two human players in the terminal.
+# A tic-tac-toe game for two human players in the terminal.
 It generally follows the conventional rules of tic-tac-toe.
 # In this case, X always goes first.

 # How to play: